DavidSA06/DavidSA06.github.io/phd.md

 ## IICILCA

 The Second Light, Science and Art Congress aimed to create a multidisciplinary forum to disseminate, discuss and exchange knowledge of science and art around light, as a transversal axis.
-I participated in the organizing student committee as can be seen on page 6 in the following [link](https://docplayer.es/140187627-Ii-cilca-segundo-congreso-internacional-luz-ciencia-arte.html)<i class = "fas fa-external-link-alt"> </i>.
+I participated in the organizing student committee as can be seen on page 6 in the following <a href="https://docplayer.es/140187627-Ii-cilca-segundo-congreso-internacional-luz-ciencia-arte.html">link <i class = "fa fa-external-link-alt"></i></a>.
 I was an assistant in the organization of the Blue Hall in which the topics related to light in the exact sciences were presented.
 In addition to inviting and accompanying Dr. Todd Fansler, who gave the conference that opened the congress.
 Click [here](osaesp.md/#IICILCA) to see more details.

 ## University Council